pbs-assess/csasdown/README.md

 ## Features

-- 📄 **Three document types**: Research Documents, Fisheries Science Advisory Reports (FSARs), and Technical Reports
+- 📄 **Four document types**: Research Documents, Fisheries Science Advisory Reports (FSARs), Technical Reports, and Science Responses
 - 🔄 **Reproducible workflow**: Use R Markdown to go from data to document in a reproducible pipeline
 - 🎨 **CSAS-compliant formatting**: Produce Word .docx files that use the official styles
 - 🌍 **Bilingual support**: English and French language configurations